pattonsgirl/CEG2350/Labs/Lab08/README.md

 ## Part 4 - Take a `fstab` at this

-Right now, every time you want to access your filesystem, you need to mount it - this includes after rebooting the system.
+Right now, every time you want to access your new filesystem on `xvdb1` after a system reboot you need to mount it.
 It would be handy to have it auto-mount.
-The filesystem table file - `fstab` is a file that stores  information about wat to mount when the system boots.
-You task in this part is to **append** a new entry to the file to automount your filesystem on the partition on `xvdb`.
+The filesystem table file - `fstab` is a file that stores information about what to mount when the system boots.
+Your task in this part is to **append** a new entry to `fstab` to automount the filesystem on `xvdb1`.

 1. Make a backup of the current version of `/etc/fstab` to `/etc/fstab.bak`
-2. Add a line to `/etc/fstab` to mount the partition on `xvdb` to the mount point (`/mnt/newworld`)
+2. Add a line to `/etc/fstab` to mount the partition on `xvdb` to the mount point (`/mnt/expanse`)
-3. Test your changes using `mount -a` to mount / remount records according to `etc/fstab` and use commands to validate your entry worked
+3. Test your changes using `mount -a` to mount / remount records entries in `etc/fstab` and then check that your additional entry worked (make sure `xvdb1` is unmounted first, then test and verify)
 4. **If you do not think your changes are correct** restore `/etc/fstab` from `/etc/fstab.bak`.
 If you think they are correct, you may leave your changes in place.

 **Resources**